shree675/SpringFramework-examples/README.md

 ### Example 4

 `@RestController`, `@Repository` and `@Entity` usage.
+`@TestPropertySource`, `@Test` and `MockMvc` usage.
-Full web application with data persistence in H2 file-based storage.
+Full web application with data persistence in H2 file-based storage with unit tests.

 Use the following to insert data: